Course Schedules

 Exclusion: BU115, BU155, MB115; registration in BA or BSc programs in Computer Science or Physics; CS100 (University of Waterloo)

-Section Days Times Room Instructor
+Section Campus Days Times Room Instructor

-OC1 - Mr. Yichen Zhang
+OC1 Online Learning - Mr. Muhammad Malik

 CP104: Introduction to Programming